In fiction inspired by true events, a Black teen in Rome learns some startling information about an attempted bombing in the London Tube.

 Then, while Ghiorghis stared at me with a baffled expression on his face, I asked: “Who’s more racist than ever?” and began unbuttoning my shirt because of the heat.
 Seeing the white tank top I was wearing underneath, everyone suddenly stopped talking.
 After a bit, Ghiorghis shook his head and said: “To tell you the truth, little brother, Bambi even looks like you.”

 From Il comandante del fiume (66thand2nd, 2014). © 2014 by Ubah Cristina Ali Farah.
 Forthcoming from Indiana University Press as The River Commander, translated by Hope Campbell Gustafson.
-By arrangement with the publisher.
+By arrangement with Indiana University Press.
 Translation © 2021 by Hope Campbell Gustafson.
 All rights reserved.